 To hydrate: I like to use a sheet mask once or twice a week to give my skin some extra hydration and radiance.
 I don’t have a favourite, though.
 I like to try new ones all the time.
 I’m fickle like that.

-To moisturize and soothe: most nights, especially when my skin feels a bit dry, I’ll also use a facial oil.
+To moisturize and soothe: Some winter nights, when my skin feels a bit dry, I’ll also use a facial oil.
 At the moment, I’m in love with Beuti Beauty Sleep Elixir, because it’s very moisturizing and soothing.
 It can fight inflammation, which is one of the main causes of premature wrinkles.

 There you go, my skincare routine.
 I hope this is useful.
 Let me know if you have any questions.